82nd Airborne Division: Normandy

 In Normandy, the 82nd gained its first Medal of Honor of the war, belonging to Private first class Charles N. DeGlopper of the 325th GIR.
 When the division was relieved in early July, the 82nd had seen a month straight of severe combat.
-Casualties had been heavy.
+Casualties were heavy.
 Losses included 5,245 troopers killed, wounded, or missing- a 46% casualty rate.
 Major General Ridgway's post-battle report stated in part, "...
 33 days of action without relief, without replacements.
 Every mission accomplished.
 No ground gained was ever relinquished."

 Following Normandy, the 82nd Airborne Division returned to England to rest and refit for future airborne operations.
 The 82nd became part of the newly organized XVIII Airborne Corps, which consisted of the 17th, 82nd, and 101st Airborne Divisions.
 Ridgway was given command of the corps but was not officially promoted to lieutenant general until 1945.
 His recommendation for succession as division commander was Brigadier General James M. Gavin, previously the 82nd's assistant division commander.
-Upon being promoted to Major General in October 1944 at the age of 37, Gavin became the youngest general since the Civil War to command a US Army division.
+Upon being promoted to major general in October 1944 at the age of 37, Gavin became the youngest general since the Civil War to command a US Army division.